I’m pretty geeky about American history, so Fort Ticonderoga was a must-see for me on our Adirondacks road trip.

 If you want to really enjoy Fort Ticonderoga, Mount Defiance the garden and the outdoor activities, consider the two day pass at $30 per adult.
 It’s the best value.

 How Long: A half-day or more.

 Amenities: Cafe, gift shop, picnic tables, modern restrooms.
 The main level of the fort, all of the Mars Education Center and restrooms are wheelchair accessible.
 Semi-stroller friendly.

 Disclosure: We received complimentary admission to Fort Ticonderoga and Mount Defiance so that we could experience this activity and review it for other families.
 The opinions expressed in this review are my own.

 Find the best flight – We rented a car to visit the Adirondacks after a week in New York City, but the international airport in Burlington, Vermont is closest to Fort Ticonderoga.
 Find the best fares at AirfareWatchdog.com.

 Need a rental car?
 Fort Ticonderoga is a great road trip destination!
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.